-While the British have the afternoon tea break, Italians have the Merenda.
+While the British has the afternoon tea break, Italians have the Merenda.
 It’s nothing more than a light afternoon snack, usually prepared with ingredients commonly available at home, but it has a special place in the Italian food tradition.
 As usual, each region has its own ingredients and different ways to prepare Merenda.

 Merenda’s snacks take my mind goes back to my youth.
-They remind me of my Grandmother that used to show me her love preparing some snacks in the afternoon.
+They remind me of my Grandmother that used to show me her love for preparing some snacks in the afternoon.

 Or when I was studying (everything except math I hated), she used to prepare a healthy snack helping me keep focusing on my studies.

 You will love the Tuscan way to prepare Merenda!

 There are many ways to prepare Merenda but the base is the Tuscan bread.
 The typical ones are:

-- Bread with all kinds of cured meats as mortadella or salami, or with Nutella chocolate.
+- Bread with all kinds of cured meats such as mortadella or salami, or with Nutella chocolate.

 - The classic sandwich with 2 slices of bread, stuffed with cheese and raw ham.

 - Homemade bread slices dressed with olive oil, salt, and rubbed ripe tomatoes on top.

 - A specialty from the past was bread, sugar, and red wine.
 The sweet taste of sugar and the good smell of the wine, a deliciousness!!

-Everything served with water and fruit juices.
-A glass of Spuma Bionda, a typical soda of the center Italy, is the perfect partner for the focaccia with cecina.
+Everything was served with water and fruit juices.
+A glass of Spuma Bionda, a typical soda of the center of Italy, is the perfect partner for the focaccia with cecina.
 A glass of red wine for adults, instead.

 Actually, once, at 4 pm, my Grandmother prepared me a big dish of gnocchi (potatoes dumplings) with meat ragout.
 But don’t tell anyone!
 My uncle still laughs reminding me of that afternoon.

 Merenda was also a perfect snack for workers

 You cannot leave Tuscany before having tried this snack of the Italian food tradition.
 There are many ways to enjoy a Merenda.
 Sitting on a table in the main square of a medieval village.
 During a wine tasting in a vineyard.
 Waiting for the sunset beside the beach, or sitting on a terrace staring at terrific landscapes!
 What will be your favorite spot for Merenda?